-\textbf{User Study.} For the testing datasets OverExp-Flickr and UndExp-Web without reference images, apart from the non-reference metrics, we also conduct a user study to measure the perceptual quality.
+\textbf{User Study.} For the testing datasets OverExp-Flickr and UndExp-Web without reference images, apart from the non-reference metrics, we also conduct a user study to measure the perceptual quality of the results of the underexposure enhancement and exposure correction methods.
 Specifically, we invite 25 human subjects to independently vote for the results.
 For each testing dataset, each human subject is shown 20 random groups of comparisons (each group includes the results processed by all compared methods) and votes for the preferred result in each group of comparison.
 The participants are required to choose the preferred result according to the following questions: 1) Is the result free of overexposure?
 2) Is the result free of underexposure?
 3) Is the result free of artifacts and unnatural texture?
 4) Is the color of the result natural?
 5) Is the result visually pleasing?
 We compute the number of votes for each method.
 As shown in Figure \ref{fig:statistics}, the results of `Ours-auto' and `Ours-manu' are preferred by participants for both underexposed and overexposed datasets, showing the good visual quality of our method.

-\textbf{Computational Complexity Comparisons.} In Table \ref{table:Complex}, we compare the computational complexity of different methods.
-Our method achieves the fastest inference speed than all compared methods on GPU and the second fastest inference speed on CPU which is just a little slower than SCI \cite{SCI2022}.
-In particular, our method has the advantage of processing high-resolution images.
-Moreover, the linear function of our method only involves Multiply-Add operation, making it CPU-friendly, as the runtime on CPU suggested in Table \ref{table:Complex}.
-SCI \cite{SCI2022} and RUAS \cite{RUAS2021} are also efficient models, but they cannot cope with overexposed images and fails in enhancing underexposed images in some cases, as shown in the visual and quantitative results.
-Our method not only achieves good exposure adjustment but also has fast inference speed and a lightweight structure.